Wild Horse Wind and Solar Facility and Renewable Energy Center

 - Tours can be canceled or modified at any time due to inclement weather, high winds or any unsafe conditions.

-Please review the tour liability form and tour checklist for a complete list of rules.
+Please review the tour liability form and Visitor Information and Checklist for a complete list of rules.

 Presentations